the-turing-way/the-turing-way/project_management/turing-webpage.md

 ## Additional content
 *If there is any additional content that should be included, or doesn’t fit in other fields, please add it here.
 This could include links to images, videos, or figures (with plain English captions) that would be helpful in communicating the project*

-This project is openly developed; any and all questions, comments and recommendations are welcome at our GitHub repository: https://github.com/alan-turing-institute/the-turing-way.
+This project is openly developed; any and all questions, comments and recommendations are welcome at our [GitHub repository](https://github.com/alan-turing-institute/the-turing-way).

-To hear about our events and monthly project updates, sign up to our newsletter: https://tinyletter.com/TuringWay.
+To hear about our events and monthly project updates, sign up to our [newsletter](https://tinyletter.com/TuringWay).